 Being an elite golf player is only the first step in getting a golf scholarship in the United States.
 You have to be proactive about reaching out to coaches, showcasing your talent, and proving that you will be a valuable student athlete to their program.
 This is where golf scholarship services from United Sports USA comes in.

 United Sports USA have male and female golfers all over America.
-We have secured more than $14 million in scholarships for our clients and have students studying within every governing body who offer college golf in America.
-We currently have boys and girls studying within the NCAA Divisions 1 & 2, NAIA, NJCAA, USCAA and NCCAA.
+We have secured more than $16 million in scholarships for our clients and have students studying within every governing body who offer college golf in America.
+We currently have boys and girls studying within National Collegiate Athletic Association Divisions 1 & 2.
+We also have students studying within the National Association of Intercollegiate Athletics [NAIA] National Junior Collegiate Athletic Association [NJCAA], United States Collegiate Athletic Assciation [USCAA] and National Christian Collegiate Athletic Association.

 Working with United Sports USA will provide you access to:

-As a client on our golf scholarship program, you can be assured that United Sports USA will continue to exceed your expectations until you receive a scholarship offer that meets your needs.
+As a client on our golf scholarship program, you can be assured that United Sports USA will exceed your expectations until you receive a scholarship offer that meets your needs.
 Places on our golf scholarship program are limited to 20 male and 20 female clients for each recruiting class.
-You will work closely with Jamie Alexander, former student golfer at Savannah College of Art and Design, to find the right university or college.
+You will work closely with out golf staff to find the right fit your academic and sporting ability.

 At United Sports USA we understand that every client has different criteria when selecting a university or college and want to make sure that we manage your expectations from day one.
 United Sports USA prides itself on the fact that we tailor our service to meet your needs, not ours.

 We hold golf assessment days throughout the year for applicants interested in pursuing an American golf scholarship.
-Jamie, our golf consultant, will also be attending various National and Regional Tournaments to identify prospective players.
-He will assess the performance of potential clients as well as review academic credentials and explain the recruitment process and what the scholarship entails.
+Our golf consultants will attend various National and Regional Tournaments, throughout the year, to identify potential candidates.
+They will assess the performance of players as well as review academic credentials and explain the recruitment process and what the scholarship entails.
 Our current minimum handicap requirement is 5.0 for Male and 9.0 for female golfers.

 Meghan MacLaren - Florida International University

-Meghan is currently ranked 41 in the World Amateur Golf Rankings, she is the reigning British Ladies' Open Amateur Stroke play Championship Winner and has won 4 times this year for FIU and ranked 37th in the NCAA Individual woman's golf rankings.
+Meghan is currently ranked 28 in the World Amateur Golf Rankings, she was British Ladies' Open Amateur Stroke play Championship Winner as well as 8 times winner on the US college circuit.
+She was recently playing in the Curtis Cup.

 Ashleigh Greenham – Arizona State University